onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "You can kill the dreamer, but you can't kill the dream." - [Martin Luther King, Jr.](https://www.azquotes.com/quote/1344692)

-> "Seek freedom and become captive of your desires.
-Seek discipline and find your liberty." - [Frank Herbert](https://www.goodreads.com/quotes/222643-seek-freedom-and-become-captive-of-your-desires-seek-discipline)

 > "The first responsibility of every citizen is to question authority." - [Benjamin Franklin](https://www.billhenderson.com/articles/2013/1/1/question-authority-law-students-have-an-important-role-to-play-in-the-future-of-legal-education#:~:text=the%20first%20responsibility%20of%20every%20citizen%20is%20to%20question%20authority)

 > "It is difficult to get a man to understand something, when his salary depends upon his not understanding it!" - [Upton Sinclair](https://quoteinvestigator.com/2017/11/30/salary/)

-> "The obedient always think of themselves as virtuous rather than cowardly." - [Robert Anton Wilson](https://www.goodreads.com/quotes/10977476-the-obedient-always-think-of-themselves-as-virtuous-rather-than)

-> "It is so easy to be wrong-and to persist in being wrong-when the costs of being wrong are paid by others." - [Thomas Sowell](https://twitter.com/ThomasSowell/status/1475910807405924354)

 > "Your beliefs become your thoughts, Your thoughts become your words, Your words become your actions, Your actions become your habits, Your habits become your values, Your values become your destiny." - [Gandhi](https://www.goodreads.com/quotes/50584-your-beliefs-become-your-thoughts-your-thoughts-become-your-words)

-> "There are decades where nothing happens; and there are weeks where decades happen." - [Vladimir Lenin](https://www.goodreads.com/quotes/342783-there-are-decades-where-nothing-happens-and-there-are-weeks)

 > "Medical science has made such tremendous progress that there is hardly a healthy human left." - [Aldous Huxley](https://www.goodreads.com/quotes/10445744-medical-science-has-made-such-tremendous-progress-that-there-is)

-> "Think of the press as a great keyboard on which the government can play." - [Joseph Goebbels](https://www.azquotes.com/quote/111795)

 > "If you want a picture of the future, imagine a boot stamping on a human face - forever" - [George Orwell](https://www.goodreads.com/quotes/9402-if-you-want-a-picture-of-the-future-imagine-a)